lemattma/rate-limiter-log-monitor/README.md

    file is never held in memory.
 2. **Parse** each line into a record, leniently — see *Parsing* below.
-3. **Reorder** records through a bounded min-heap so the sliding windows receive them in timestamp order despite interleaved upstream producers.
+3. **Reorder** records through a bounded min-heap so the sliding windows receive them in timestamp order despite interleaved upstream producers, judging lateness per client.
 4. **Measure** each client's traffic with two sliding windows (burst and sustained), recording the busiest window ever observed for every client.
 5. **Derive** the effective limit from the observed traffic, floored by a static default.
-6. **Report** counts, peak bursts for every client, violations with evidence, ingestion problems, and any calibration warnings — as one JSON document on stdout, or as a readable summary when stdout is a terminal.
+6. **Report** counts, peak bursts for every client, violations with evidence, ingestion problems, and any calibration warnings — as one JSON document on stdout, or as a readable summary with `--output text`.

 Diagnostics go to stderr; stdout carries only the report, so it is safe to pipe.
 Exit code is `0` for any data condition (including an all-malformed file) and